Sliman4/slimebook/book/src/lvl4/account-model/account-ids.md

 Technically, `near` is also a top-level account, all `.near` accounts are its subaccounts, but `near` doesn't have access to your `.near` account, and can't create `slimething.slimedragon.near`, if that makes it easier to understand.
-If you want more information, visit [docs.near.org](https://docs.near.org/concepts/basics/accounts/account-id)
+For more information, visit [docs.near.org](https://docs.near.org/concepts/basics/accounts/account-id)